lukasvelek/SkyDocu/PROGRAMMING_DOCUMENTATION.md

 # SkyDocu - Programming documentation
 This documentation contains useful information for SkyDocu development.
+It is still being worked on and may contain untrue information.

 ## `0` Index
 Here is the list of all chapters.